1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Unexplained weight loss

-• Persistent hoarseness or a long?term cough
+• Constant hoarseness or prolonged chronic cough

 Causes

-• Prolonged sun exposure (skin cancers)
+• Long time exposure to sun (skin cancers)

 • Infection with high?risk HPV strains